Coined quantum walks on the line: Disorder, entanglement, and localization: Acknowledgments

-We are grateful to L B\"ottcher, T Platini and UC T\"auber for valuable discussions that helped advance this project and for critical comments on the first draft of this manuscript.
-We also acknowledge RA R\"omer for inspiring discussions on possible extensions of our work.
+We are grateful to L. B\"ottcher, T. Platini and U.C.
+T\"auber for valuable discussions that helped advance this project and for critical comments on the first draft of this manuscript.
+We also acknowledge R.A.
+R\"omer for inspiring discussions on possible extensions of our work \sw{and the referees who made valuable comments on our work.}